22 things graduates wish they had known as freshers

 When you're on a tight budget, it's amazing how much saving as little as £1 can mean for your finances.

-To help, we've got loads of advice on how you can save money as a student, as well as tonnes of deals and discounts for you to take full advantage of.
+We know of loads of ways to save money as a student, as well as tonnes of deals and discounts for you to take full advantage of.

 Uni is one of the few times in your life when you'll get to do loads of totally 'out there' things without being held back by boring responsibilities, commitments or lack of spare time.